TuxVinyards/qqX/README.md

 - 1.11.04 fixes multiple distro downloads and adds several UX adjustments

+1.11.05 is to be released shortly

+- to help with branch synchronization, current work has been merged in to the main branch

+- although still numbered as 1.11.04, this is currently stable and may be cloned as usable

+- just a few finishing touches to add to the builtins and the sequencing

+- the FreeSpirit built-in is currently recommended in preference to Freebird

 More in the [release notes](#release-notes) and wiki pages

 ### Launch from the Linux desktop or from the command line